expressjs/expressjs.com/en/guide/error-handling.md

 running route handlers and middleware.

 Errors that occur in synchronous code inside route handlers and middleware require no extra work.
-If an error is thrown by that synchronous code then it will be caught by Express and processed accordingly.
+If synchronous code throws an error, then Express will catch and process it.
 For example:

 ```js
 app.get("/", function (req, res) {